 The Conservatory is one of New Zealand’s first ‘living bars’, the space is true to its name with lilies and various other seasonal New Zealand fauna growing throughout the bar.

-Frequented by a combination of tourists, businessmen and locals the bar is laid-back and relaxed, paying homage to its sunny, oceanside setting.
-Cocktails are served in brightly coloured watering cans and large bespoke vases serve beer, really bringing the garden theme to life.
+Frequented by a combination of tourists, locals and after work drinkers the bar is laid-back and relaxed, paying homage to its sunny, oceanside setting.
+Cocktails are served in beautiful glassware and large bespoke vases hold their beer, really bringing the garden theme to life.

 The service is excellent – we were greeted by the friendly staff upon entry, seated and drink orders are efficiently taken.
 The menu is perfect for sharing – with a selection of small sharing plates and their infamous 18 inch pizzas.
 Absolutely delicious.